Academic Transformation FAQs

 The core competencies will directly align with Drexel’s strategic differentiators and longstanding strengths, preparing students to thrive in any professional setting.
 Students will have the opportunity to achieve different mastery levels in the core competencies, which will thread throughout their time at Drexel.

-A: We expect these changes to our academic structure to improve our research standing and lay a better foundation to take on the biggest challenges our society faces.
-We maintain national recognition in the Carnegie Classification of Institutions of Higher Education, with a designation as an “R1 Doctoral University: Very High Research Activity.”
-By making structural changes to improve research administration as well as student, faculty and staff experiences, the academic transformation will strengthen Drexel's ability to attract and retain top students and faculty and to secure the institution’s future as a leading, experience-driven research university that meets pressing areas of societal need.
+We expect these changes to our academic structure to improve our research standing and lay a better foundation to take on the biggest challenges our society faces.
+We maintain national recognition in the Carnegie Classification of Institutions of Higher Education, with a designation as an “R1 Doctoral University: Very High Research Activity” one of the 39 private higher education institutions to hold this distinction.
+By making structural changes, we will remove barriers to interdisciplinary team formation as well as streamline and improve research administration, resulting in more opportunities for our research community.
+Importantly, the academic transformation will strengthen Drexel's ability to attract and retain top students and faculty and to secure the institution’s future as a leading, experience-driven research university that meets pressing areas of societal need.

 Changes to the calendar system are expected to take three years to implement (by fall 2027).
 Students will retain their ability to take up to three, six-month co-ops if they choose.
 More details will be shared far in advance of any changes.